0xPolygonID/issuer-node/README.md

     cp .env-api.sample .env-api
     ```

-2. Fill the .env-issuer config file with the proper variables:
+1. Fill the .env-issuer config file with the proper variables:

    *.env-issuer*
     ```bash
     ISSUER_ETHEREUM_URL=<YOUR_RPC_PROVIDER_URI_ENDPOINT>
     ```

-3. Start the infrastructure:
+ 1. Start the infrastructure:

     ```bash
     make up
     ```

+1. After initialization, ensure that instances (redis, vault and postgres) are active before proceeding to enable vault authentication.
+You can do this with `docker ps`

-4. Enable vault authentication:
+1. Enable vault authentication:

     ```bash
     make add-vault-token
     ```

+1. Wait approximately 20 seconds to generate and store the token.
-5. Write the private key in the vault.
+1. Write the private key in the vault.
 This step is needed in order to be able to transit the issuer's state.
 To perform that action the given account has to be funded.
+Make sure the account that you are using has sufficient amount of Amoy Test tokens.
 For Amoy network you can request some testing Matic [here](https://www.alchemy.com/faucets/polygon-amoy).

     ```bash
     make private_key=<YOUR_WALLET_PRIVATE_KEY> add-private-key